openartist/wp-plugin-toggle/README.md

 What this does:<br>
-<p>• The plugin improves your life by adding a toggle switch switch to easily turn on and off any plugin without refreshing the page.
+<p>• The plugin improves your life by adding a toggle switch to easily turn on and off any plugin without refreshing the page.
 <p>• It removes the deactivate and activate link that typically exists on the plugin

 Current issues:<br>